trevorscott/edm-stream/README.md

 ## Kafka Setup

-You should have created a multi-tenant kafka cluster with EDM-UI.
+You should have created a multi-tenant kafka cluster with `edm-relay`.
 You will need to share that cluster with this app.

 First get the kafka cluster id: